wanx-troopers/wanx-troopers.github.io/wan-animates.md

 > because the model has separate patch embed for pose, it doesn't have to match in resolution, but in the code currently either full or half size only are supported

 > for SCAIL the lightx2v 2.1 I2V

+> it's I2V model basically, but input channels are 20

 ## One To All Animation